Sun-Lab-NBB/ataraxis-base-utilities/README.md

 (cli, benchmark, script) that is known to be the highest hierarchy (nothing else imports your code, it imports everything else).

-To facilitate correct usage, the library exposes 'console' variable that is preconfigured to use Loguru backend and is not enabled by default.
+To facilitate correct usage, the library exposes 'console' variable preconfigured to use Loguru backend and is not enabled by default.
 You can use this variable to add Console-backed printing and logging functionality to your library.
 Whenever your library is imported, the end-user can then enable() and add_handles() using the same 'console' variable, which will automatically work for all console-based statements across all libraries.
-This way, the exact configuration (what they want to see) is left up to end-user, but your code will still raise errors and can be debugged using custom logging configurations.
+This way, the exact configuration is left up to end-user, but your code will still raise errors and can be debugged using custom logging configurations.
 ___

 ## API Documentation